 For best effect it should be used multiple times a day.

 - CVS Health Immediate Mouth Sore Relief Maximum Strength (view on CVS)

 The CVS own brand equivalent to Orajel, whilst it is not the exact same product it delivers similar soothing results.

 20% of the formula is Benzocaine an ingredient that anaesthetic to numb the pain associated with the canker sore.

 Anbesol is another gel containing the anesthetic lidocaine, which helps relieve pain.
 Anbesol also contains antiseptic which will protect against infection.

-Given that we know there are no products that cure ulcers or are guaranteed to get rid of them, it is reasonable to think that if all they are doing is soothing and potentially speeding up recovery, might there be a cheaper and more natural alternative?!
+Given that we know there are no products that cure canker sores or are guaranteed to get rid of them, it is reasonable to think that if all they are doing is soothing and potentially speeding up recovery, might there be a cheaper and more natural alternative?!